 Growing up in rural Hampshire, I have always had a love of all things outdoors, enjoying nature and gardens from an early age.
 Following a wide-ranging career in the Home Office, I decided to fulfil a longstanding ambition and retrain as a garden designer.

 The first stage of this journey began at Hardy’s Cottage Garden Plants, one of the UK’s leading independent nurseries for herbaceous perennials.
 I worked at Hardy’s for two years, further fuelling my love of plants.
-The Garden Design Diploma at London College came next and I graduated in July 2020 (final grade tbc).
+The Garden Design Diploma at London College came next and I graduated in July 2020 with distinction.